ondyari/FaceForensics/dataset/README.md

 ![Header](../images/teaser.png)

-If you would like to download the FaceForensics++ data, please fill out [this google form](https://docs.google.com/forms/d/e/1FAIpQLSdRRR3L5zAv6tQ_CKxmK4W96tAab_pfBu2EKAgQbeDVhmXagg/viewform) and, once accepted, we will send you the link to our download script..
+If you would like to download the FaceForensics, FaceForensics++ or the DeepFakeDetection data, please fill out [this google form](https://docs.google.com/forms/d/e/1FAIpQLSdRRR3L5zAv6tQ_CKxmK4W96tAab_pfBu2EKAgQbeDVhmXagg/viewform) and, once accepted, we will send you the link to our download script.
 You will get a link to the download script which will be used throughout this text to obtain the full dataset.
-This includes 977 downloaded videos from youtube, 1000 original extracted sequences that contain a unobstructed face that can be easily tracked, as well as their manipulated versions using our three methods: Deepfakes, Face2Face and FaceSwap.
+This includes 977 downloaded videos from youtube, 1000 original extracted sequences that contain a unobstructed face that can be easily tracked, as well as their manipulated versions using our four methods: Deepfakes, Face2Face, FaceSwap and NeuralTextures.
 We also provide all Deepfakes models.
+The DeepFakeDetection dataset contains over 363 original sequences from 28 paid actors in 16 different scenes as well as over 3000 manipulated videos using DeepFakes.

 ![example video face2face](../images/face2face.gif)
 (Example of a Face2Face manipulated video, videos of other methods can be found in their respective folders)